Andre-Vitorino/Predict-Time-Series/README.md

 * Spot the root cause of the problem.
 * Identify the project sponsor.
 * Outline the solution's key points:

-⋅⋅⋅Granularity⋅⋅
+⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ Granularity
-⋅⋅⋅The problem type⋅⋅
+The problem type
-⋅⋅⋅Elegible methods to solve the problem⋅⋅
+Elegible methods to solve the problem
-⋅⋅⋅How it'll be delivered⋅⋅
+How it'll be delivered

 # 2.0 The problem
 Based on the research insights, initiatives have been outlined such as: